Fast and Consistent Algorithm for the Latent Block Model: Notations and model

-To estimate the parameters, many algorithms exist (for example~\cite{govaert2003clustering}, \cite{keribin2014estimation} or \cite{wyse2010block}) but these algorithms have a complexity larger than $\mathcal{O}\left(\n\dd\g\m\N_{algo}\right)$ where $\N_{algo}$ is the number of iterations associated to each algorithm.
+To estimate both the classification and the parameters, many algorithms exist (for example~\cite{govaert2003clustering}, \cite{keribin2014estimation} or \cite{wyse2010block}) but each of these algorithms has a complexity larger than $\mathcal{O}\left(\n\dd\g\m\N_{Iter}\right)$ where $\N_{Iter}$ is the number of iterations of the algorithm.
 This makes their use on large matrices difficult.

-In the Stochastic Block Model (SBM), rows and columns are associated with the same individuals, which allows to represent a graph, whereas LBM allows to represent digraphs. \citet{channarond2011Classification} suggested a fast algorithm, called $LG$, based on a marginal of the matrix $\bx$, the degrees.
+In the Stochastic Block Model (SBM), rows and columns are associated with the same individuals, which allows to represent a graph, whereas LBM allows to represent bipartite graphs. \cite{channarond2011Classification} suggested a fast algorithm, called $LG$ for \textit{Lagest Gaps}, based on a marginal of the matrix $\bx$, the degrees.